Raman Circular Dichroism and Quantum Geometry of Chiral Quantum Spin Liquids

-The features of the RCD are linked to features in the DOS $\rho(\epsilon)$ and components of the QGT.
-The sign change shown in the RCD is linked to a change in the energy derivative $\partial \rho(\epsilon)/\partial \epsilon$ and its position corresponds to (twice) the energy of the Van Hove singularity in the single-particle DOS.
-At higher energy transfer, the cutoff in the single-particle DOS manifests as a cutoff in the RCD at the frequency $\omega=12 J$.
+The features of the RCD are governed by the interplay between the density of states $\rho(\epsilon)$ and the components of the QGT.
+In particular, the RCD is enhanced when regions of large DOS overlap with regions of significant geometric weight in momentum space (shown in SM~\cite{koller2026_supplement}).
+At higher energies, the vanishing density of states results in a cutoff of the RCD at $\omega = 12 J$.
 Note that the shape of the RCD is mostly unaffected by the strength of $\kappa$.
 At low energies, the onset is shifted, but otherwise only the amplitude of the RCD, but not the shape, changes.
 This originates from the fact, that the $\kappa$ term is taken to be perturbatively small.
-To further explore the connection between the RCD and band topology we analyze its three distinct contributions: the Berry curvature contribution $I_\text{B}(\omega)$ in Fig.~\ref{fig:kitaev_panel}~(d), the quantum metric contribution $I_\text{G}(\omega)$ in Fig.~\ref{fig:kitaev_panel}~(e) and the second derivative contribution $I_\text{S}(\omega)$ in Fig.~\ref{fig:kitaev_panel}~(f).
-Unlike the full RCD, which exhibits zero-crossings, both $I_\text{B}(\omega)$ and $I_\text{S}(\omega)$ show a divergence at $\omega=4J$, originating from the Van Hove singularity in the DOS.
+To further explore the connection between the RCD and band topology we analyze its three distinct contributions: the Berry curvature contribution $I_\text{B}(\omega)$ in Fig.~\ref{fig:kitaev_panel}~(d), the quantum geometric connection contribution $I_\text{C}(\omega)$ in Fig.~\ref{fig:kitaev_panel}~(e) and the second derivative contribution $I_\text{S}(\omega)$ in Fig.~\ref{fig:kitaev_panel}~(f).